Tanzi11/alltop/README.md

 ## Usage

-ruby ./bin/alltop and then run the CLI in the executable file.
+Run ruby bin/alltop in the terminal and you should see it show up.
+When the menu appears, choose a number and follow the directions!

+## Tech/Framework

+Built with:
+  Ruby

 ## Development